oguru/DnD-AI/Session/10 - Loose Ends.md

 - Music breaks out and people invite you to feast and play music with them

 ### The Great Tavern Brawl
-- As the evening progresses and ale flows freely, Jambaroni (still bitter about his arena defeat) calls out from across the crowded square
+- As the evening progresses and ale flows freely, Jambaroni (still bitter about his arena defeat who had been sitting in the shadows) calls out from across the crowded square
 - "Anyone fancy a proper celebration brawl?
 No weapons, no magic, just good old-fashioned fun!"
 - The crowd cheers, and soon a circle forms in the town square